 The various treatment modalities utilized at Lighthouse include, but are not limited to:

 - Group therapy: Our groups consist of no more than eight people, giving you a chance to truly be heard.
 This is where you can form bonds and find support in peers who are going through similar struggles.

-- Individual therapy: Our treatment tracks like Intensive Outpatient (IOP) and Partial Hospitalization Program (PHP) include one-on-one individual therapy where you can speak to expertly trained medical professionals who will listen to your struggles and help you through treatment for your co-occurring disorder.
+- Individual therapy: Our treatment tracks, like our Dallas intensive outpatient program (IOP) and Partial Hospitalization Program (PHP) include one-on-one individual therapy where you can speak to expertly trained medical professionals who will listen to your struggles and help you through treatment for your co-occurring disorder.

 - Psychiatric care: When it comes to co-occurring disorders, quality psychiatric care and medication management may be necessary in order to truly overcome your struggles.

 - Family therapy: Here at Lighthouse, we have a “family first” philosophy.
 Your family can be your biggest pillar of support, so we work to instill the necessary structure to keep you and your family engaged in a meaningful way.

 - Life skills training: Our programs are designed to teach you the important life skills that are necessary to set you up for long-term sobriety and success.

 - Recovery coaching: You will be matched with a recovery coach for each step of treatment.
 When you complete your program track, you can still utilize a recovery coach that will give you continued accountability and guidance during this transitional period.

 - Holistic care: Our clinical therapies and life skills programming are combined to form our truly holistic approach.
 We employ staff that specializes in a wide range of modalities, which allows us to provide a more comprehensive approach to treatment, always with you and your needs first in mind.

 Anxiety and addiction may often go hand-in-hand, but with the right treatment and a strong mindset, you will find lasting success, sobriety, and true happiness in your life.